murtyjones/docker-pypy-sandbox/README.md

 8. `node index.js`

 ## Example use (macOS)
+NOTE: For an unidentified reason, this library does not work well on macOS.
+The instructions below will help you to use the library for testing purposes, but this library should only be used in production on a Linux server.
 1. [Install Docker](https://docs.docker.com/engine/installation/)
 2. `mkdir docker-pypy-sandbox-example && cd docker-pypy-sandbox-example`
 3. `npm init` (press `return` until done)